greenboxal/doggohub/doc/ci/environments.md

 ## Overview

-With environments, you can control the Continuous Deployment of your software all within GitLab.
-All you need to do is define them in your project's [`.gitlab-ci.yml`][yaml] as we will explore below.
-GitLab provides a full history of your deployments per every environment.
+With environments, you can control the Continuous Deployment of your software all within DoggoHub.
+All you need to do is define them in your project's [`.doggohub-ci.yml`][yaml] as we will explore below.
+DoggoHub provides a full history of your deployments per every environment.

 Environments are like tags for your CI jobs, describing where code gets deployed.
 Deployments are created when [jobs] deploy versions of code to environments, so every environment can have one or more deployments.
-GitLab keeps track of your deployments, so you always know what is currently being deployed on your servers.
-If you have a deployment service such as [Kubernetes][kubernetes-service] enabled for your project, you can use it to assist with your deployments, and can even access a web terminal for your environment from within GitLab!
+DoggoHub keeps track of your deployments, so you always know what is currently being deployed on your servers.
+If you have a deployment service such as [Kubernetes][kubernetes-service] enabled for your project, you can use it to assist with your deployments, and can even access a web terminal for your environment from within DoggoHub!

 To better understand how environments and deployments work, let's consider an example.
-We assume that you have already created a project in GitLab and set up a Runner.
+We assume that you have already created a project in DoggoHub and set up a Runner.
 The example will cover the following:

 - We are developing an application